Glossary of Financial Terms

 Where the income earned from an investment is less than the costs associated with obtaining and maintaining the investment.
 The "loss" can be deducted from taxable income.

-Non-conforming loans
+Non-conforming Loans

-So called ‘non-conforming’ finance refers to loans that cater for those who can’t meet the standard income verification and credit history criteria mainstream lenders like banks and mortgage originators use for ordinary borrowers.
+So called 'non-conforming' finance refers to loans that cater for those who can't meet the standard income verification and credit history criteria mainstream lenders like banks and mortgage originators use for ordinary borrowers.
 Such borrowers include those who are self-employed, have a poor credit record or who have recently arrived in Australia.
-Non-conforming loans are usually at higher interest rates to reflect higher risk of these borrowers. the Non-conforming finance is also called ‘sub-prime lending’.
+Non-conforming loans are usually at higher interest rates to reflect higher risk of these borrowers.
+Non-conforming finance is also called 'sub-prime lending'.

 Official Cash Rate